 It all started with a test.
 The use of polygraph tests on job applicants, a process that the company had implemented following the 1960 kidnapping and murder of Adolph Coors III.
 These tests, conducted during the applicant’s background check, were a significant point of contention among union members at the company, with the union alleging that the questions asked violated privacy and led to discrimination.
 Questions asked during the testing covered topics including the use of marijuana, personal debts the individual owed, political affiliations of the applicant (specifically regarding “subversive, revolutionary or communist activities”), and a question that read, “Is there anything in your personal life that might tend to discredit or embarrass this company if it were known?”
 Multiple sources also reported that applicants were asked about their sexual orientation.

-According to William Coors, approximately 45 percent of applicants failed the polygraph testing, primarily with regards to questions over drug use.
+According to William Coors, approximately 45 percent of applicants failed the polygraph testing, primarily with regard to questions about drug use.

-Once again, we find ourselves at a pivotal crossroad and are fighting for our right to be ourselves.
-As some rage about North American southern states new so-called “Don’t say gay” bills and laws, there is a cacophony of silence about those who can not openly call themselves homosexuals or same sex attracted in the very same physical and cyber spaces we created, popularized and made rich as fuck!
+Once again, we find ourselves at a pivotal crossroads and are fighting for our right to be ourselves.
+As some rage about North American southern states’ new so-called “Don’t say gay” bills and laws, there is a cacophony of silence about those who can not openly call themselves homosexuals or same-sex attracted in the very same physical and cyber spaces we created, popularized and made rich as fuck!